 - What does this letter reveal about the lives of women during the Civil War?

 - What personal concerns does the author express?

 Assign students a soldier’s letter to interpret.
-Find excerpts of soldiers’ letters at the Gilder Lehrman Institute of American History’s online exhibit, “I Take Up My Pen.”
+Find a database of soldiers’ letters at the University of Washington’s Digital Libraries.
 As an extension activity, pair students with someone who read a letter written by a soldier from the opposing army.
 How are the letters similar and different in content and tone?